-Fibromyalgia disability is an all-too-common eventuality for so many women who are victimized by this dreaded enigmatic health crisis.
+Fibromyalgia disability is an all-too-common eventuality for so many people who are victimized by this dreaded enigmatic health crisis.
 Fibromyalgia is a mysterious disease that has puzzled doctors for decades.
 The actual cause of fibromyalgia is unknown, but the theories span the full spectrum of medical science and beyond.
 The only sure things about this condition is that it is growing every day, destroying the quality of millions of lives and has no medical cure in sight.
 While not every FMS patient becomes disabled, very few find cures.

 The scope of this article discusses why FMS is so successful as a